-After particles suspended in water have been coagulated it is often necessary to add a flocculant that will aggregate the coagulated particles (pin floc) into larger particles that will be easier to settle or float.
-A common mechanism for doing this is through the addition of synthetic polymers, typically formed from acrylamide monomers, that then bridge together coagulated particles into a more dense particle.
+After particles suspended in water have been coagulated, flocculation is often necessary in order to aggregate the coagulated particles (pin floc) into larger particles that more readily settle or float.
+A common mechanism for doing this is through the addition of synthetic polymers, which are typically formed from acrylamide monomers, that then bridge together coagulated particles into a more dense particle.

 Types of Flocculants

-- Dry Polymer – The most concentrated way to purchase the material as it will come as 100% active powders or beads.
+• Dry Polymer – This is the most concentrated form of flocculant available for purchase, as it comes in 100% active powders or beads.
 Typically will need to be made down to a less than 1% solution prior to being fed.

-- Emulsion Polymer – Polymer comes suspended in an oil based carrier and ranges from 30-50% active.
+• Emulsion Polymer – This polymer comes suspended in an oil based carrier and ranges from 30-50% active.
 Typically will need to be made down to a less than 1% solution prior to being fed.

-- Solution Polymer – Polymer that comes pre-made to the necessary solution and can be fed neat.
+• Solution Polymer – Finally, solution polymer comes pre-made to the necessary solution and can be fed neat.
 Typically 1-20% active.

-Another variable to consider when making a flocculant decision is the molecular weight of the polymer which could be low, medium, high, or anywhere in between.
+Another variable to consider when deciding which flocculant is best suited to your needs is the molecular weight of the polymer, which could be low, medium, high, or anywhere in between.
 The final variable that must be considered is the structure of the polymer.
 The most basic structure and the most commonly used structure is simply a linear molecule and is available in all three forms listed above.

 Structured polymers are only available as emulsions and can be cross linked or branched.
 Structured polymers are typically better in high sheer environments like dewatering applications.
 The sheer will expose more of the charge sites to the material to be aggregated allowing for a better floc to be formed.